-Ivory Coast Travel Guide
+Ivory Coast Country

-Country West African country known for diverse cultures
+West African country known for diverse cultures

 Ivory Coast, with its bustling city of Abidjan, draws travelers seeking a blend of urban energy and cultural depth.
 The Basilica of Our Lady of Peace in Yamoussoukro rivals St. Peter's in size, while the lively music scene and fragrant attiéké dishes offer a taste of local life.

-Why Visit Ivory Coast #
+Why Visit Ivory Coast#

 Visit the Basilica of Our Lady of Peace in Yamoussoukro, a monumental church with a cathedral-scale dome and vast plaza often compared to St. Peter’s.
 It’s an odd and impressive example of mid-20th-century ambition in the Ivorian capital.
 Combine the stop with the nearby crocodile pools and a short drive through modern presidential avenues.